 8. Lima, Peru

 I promise I’m not just listing off every South American capital city (there’s only one more on this list).
 Lima is Peru’s largest city, but some would argue it is also the most boring.
-However, I think that Lima has a lot of hidden gems if one is willing to venture out into the crowded chaos of the city.
-It is also known as one of the gastronomical capitals of the world, basically meaning that their food scene is among the world’s most poppin’.
+Lima has a lot of hidden gems if one is willing to venture out into the crowded chaos of the city.
+It is also known as one of the gastronomical capitals of the world.
+I think that means their food scene is among the world’s most poppin’.
 Whether you’re in Lima long-term or just flying in to see the more popular parts of Peru, you can have a lot of fun in this city.
 It is arguably the only place in Peru where you can experience proper late-night nightlife.

 7. Valparaiso, Chile